SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

   Often,  a  function  uses  features  of several  modules,  so  which  one  should  it  live  with?

--  This step is often made easier if you use Extract Function (106) to break the function into pieces that go into different places.
+-  This step is often made easier if you use **Extract Function (106)** to break the function into pieces that go into different places.

-**The fundamental rule of thumb is to put things together that** **change together.** Data and the behavior that references that data usually change together—but  there  are  exceptions.
+**The fundamental rule of thumb is to put things together thatchange together.**

+Data and the behavior that references that data usually change together—but  there  are  exceptions.
 When  the  exceptions  occur,  we  move  the behavior  to  keep  changes  in  one  place.
 Strategy  and  Visitor  allow  you  to change  behavior  easily  because  they  isolate  the  small  amount  of  behavior  that needs to be overridden, at the cost of further indirection.

 ### 3.10 Data Clumps